star-zhang-github/Project/ai_voice_chatbot/README.md

 # AI_VOICE_CHATBOT
 ## Section 1: Summary: The AI voice chatbot that collects information on your behalf
 This is a voice chatbot I built using OpenAI llm and twilio APIs.
 The chatbot allows you to call a twilio provided number.
-During the call, the AI chatbot will ask you a lsit of questions from *building_blocks/data.json*, for each question you will have 15 seconds to respond.
+During the call, the AI chatbot will ask you a list of questions from *building_blocks/data.json*, for each question you will have 15 seconds to respond.
 If you didn't respond to the question, the chatbot will repeat the question and allow you to record again.

 After recording each question, the program will transcribe the recording to transcript and extract out the keyword of the transcript for the question asked.